 The retaining wall, assumed to be steel and concrete, was added to the model at the vertical cut locations.
-It has been assumed that the retaining walls will consist of closely spaced piles no more than a horizontal distance of 2.5d centre to centre spacing.
-(Where d = diameter of the pier).
-The piers and wall will be structurally engineered and have sufficient strength to resist the lateral earth pressures, as well as static and dynamic design actions.
+It has been assumed that the retaining walls will be structurally engineered and have sufficient strength to resist the lateral earth pressures, as well as static and dynamic design actions.